flikmediagroup/mupdf-js/README.md

 ### !!!
 This npm package is a fork of [mupdf-js](https://github.com/andytango/mupdf-js) with PR's merged from https://github.com/anthrax63/mupdf-js !!!

+### !!!
+ARCHIVED ON 20.6.2024.
+Reason is that this does not compile with later nodejs versions (>16).
+It's better to use [the official MuPDF library](https://www.npmjs.com/package/mupdf). !!!
 ---

 This is a port of [MuPDF](https://mupdf.com/docs/) to javascript and webassembly, giving you the following: